What is the first session like?

 Will I be given “homework”?

 I may ask you to be particularly attentive and mindful toward a situation or relationship dynamic.
-Or, I may encourage you to do some exploratory writing or drawing focused on something we talked about, an experience you have had, or a poignant dream.
-At times, I have asked individuals to jot down some ideas on paper related to future goals.
+Or, I may encourage some exploratory writing or drawing focused on something we talked about, an experience you have had, or a poignant dream.
+At times, I have asked individuals to jot down some ideas on paper related to future intentions.

 What is your education background?